jheredianet/Teslamate-CustomGrafanaDashboards/README.md

 This dashboard is meant to have a look of the Battery health based on the data logged in Teslamate.
 So, the more data you have logged from your brand new car the better.

-Possible degradation is just an estimated value to have a reference, measured on every charging session with enough kWh added according to the car efficiency and a monthly average based on the projected range.

-Possible degradation is just an estimated value to have a reference, measured on every charging session with enough kWh added according to the car efficiency and a monthly average based on the projected range.
+**Possible degradation** is just an estimated value to have a reference, measured on **usable battery level** of every charging session with enough kWh added (in order to avoid dirty data form the sample), calculated daily according to the rated efficiency of the car.
+There are two charts showing the mean values based on the projected range - mileage with a **Monthly projected battery capacity** and a **Weekly projected range**.

 ![Battery Health](./screenshots/BatteryHealth.png)